2.4 A War That Pays For Itself

 Archie: Watch it, Uzza, your heresy is showing.

-Gerry: The scriptures that sanction killing to get what your god has promised you can be a tie that binds, until you realize that the god in which you both claim to believe expects you to kill each other in the pursuit of a promise made in heaven.
+Gerry: The scriptures that sanction killing to get what your god has promised you can be a tie that binds.
+That is, until you realize that the god in which you both claim to believe expects you to kill each other in the pursuit of a promise He made.

-Archie: And who says God does not have a sense of humor, a morbid one, I admit, but then again, isn't that what gods are all about?
+Archie: Who says God does not have a sense of humor, a morbid one, I admit, but then again, isn't that what gods are all about?
 Remember all the shenanigans of the gods of the Greeks.

 Archie: And Allah isn't?
 The Greeks put their gods on top of a mountain.
-Islam places its variation just above the clouds, for a start.
-A climb up mount Olympus proved they were mythical gods.
-Neil Armstrong's journey to the moon should have proven the same as far as the god of the Koran is concerned; if not His nonexistence, definitely the location of Paradise, the place he calls home.
+The Koran places its amalgamated variation in an earth-like Paradise just above the clouds between the earth and the moon.
+A climb up mount Olympus proved the Greek gods were a figment of someone’s imagination imagination.
+Neil Armstrong's journey to the moon should have proven the same as far as the alleged author of the Koran and His home in the sky are concerned.

 Gerry: Yes, why do Muslims still believe in the Koran's description of what is out there when we now know so much about what is actually out there?